Now playing in our Virtual Cinema!

-We are pleased to offer our Film at Lincoln Center audience the chance to see Hong Sangsoo’s Hill of Freedom, in partnership with Grasshopper Film.
+We are pleased to offer our Film at Lincoln Center audience the chance to see Hill of Freedom, in partnership with Grasshopper Film, as part of our Hong Sangsooo mini-retrospective.
 Your screening rental will support FLC, and help us in our mission to remain a vibrant center for cinema culture once this turbulent period is behind us.
 This offer is for a limited time only.

 Price: $12 (50% of proceeds support Film at Lincoln Center)

 Member Discount: Film at Lincoln Center members will receive $2 off their screening purchase.
 Not a member?
 Become one today and then contact firstname.lastname@example.org to receive your exclusive discount code.

 Technical Support: Every film released in our Virtual Cinema is available through the individual distributor’s websites and streaming services.
 The link to rent and view the film will take you to their website, but a portion of your virtual rental will help support FLC.
 If you are having technical issues, please read this FAQ or contact through this form.